What to Do About Excessive Shedding in Dogs

 What to do about excessive shedding in dogs

-Talking to your vet
+Talking to Your Vet

 Make an appointment with your dog’s doctor.
 Taking this step enables your dog to get a full checkup so any potential underlying issues can be identified and quickly treated.
 Your vet should be able to pinpoint the problem and provide solutions and advice.

-Changing the diet
+Changing the Diet

 Pups need to stay well-hydrated.
 In addition to maintaining overall health, this can help prevent dehydrated skin, which leads to excessive shedding in dogs.
 The basic rule of thumb is that your pup should be drinking an ounce of water per pound of body weight daily.

-Using the right tools
+Using the Right Tools

 Some dogs can be brushed once a month, but others need to be brushed once a day.
+Short-haired dogs generally shed more due to their denser coats.
 They should all be brushed, however, and this means utilizing the proper tools.
 If your dog has a longer coat, a bristle brush with longer bristles is good.
-If your dog has wooly or curly fur, go with a wire-pin brush.
+If your dog has wooly or curly coat, go with a wire-pin brush.
 You should also be using tools like shedding brushes and shedding blades to help take off excess fur.
+Using the right tools helps remove dead hair, reducing the amount of shedding.
+Regular brushing helps remove loose hair and keeps the coat healthy.

 Giving them regular baths and treatments

 Preventing excessive shedding in dogs can take work, but the good news is that you don’t have to do it all by yourself.
-The team at Scenthound will gladly give your dog the treatment they need to maintain a beautiful and healthy coat – and help you avoid having to constantly look for a lint roller.
+The team at Scenthound will gladly give your dog the treatment they need to maintain a beautiful and healthy coat—and help you avoid having to constantly look for a lint roller.

 Use our store locator to find the closest Scenthound near you.